playcanvas/developer.playcanvas.com/content/en/tutorials/touch-joypad.md

 This tutorial shares a Touchscreen Joypad library that can be installed and customized for any project that needs touch screen controls.

-We recommend reading about the [PlayCanvas UI system][playcanvas-ui] if you are not familiar with it as it to render and position the controls.
+We recommend reading about the [PlayCanvas UI system][playcanvas-ui] if you have not used it before as it is used to render and position the controls for this library.

 ![][preview]